lamini-ai/lamini-ai.github.io/docs/Examples/llama_v2_example.md

 # Question Answer Model

 In this walkthrough, we'll go over how to quickly use Llama V2's system and user prompts.
+If you have enterprise access, feel free to also run the [Colab notebook](https://colab.research.google.com/drive/1kc92-BjRLNa9evn_IKzEMf2z2lMzNo77).

 ## Import the LlamaV2Runner class